pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 ![Intersection of SQL and Python](./images/sql_df_python.png "Intersection of SQL and Python")

+* If the pandas dataframe is the key api here --- need to note how the work done under pandas with Arrow and Parquet are key areas of development
+* Wes McKinney ported the R dataframe to python to create the pandas implementation

 # Analytics Terms Definitions

 Some good definitions on reddit blog: